Vatican Grottoes Guide

 The Grottoes are open when St Peter’s Basilica is open.

-Opening time Months
+Opening time Location

 Note the Grottoes will close earlier than this published time, best to complete your visit by 6.30pm in Summer and 5.30pm in winter.